zenovich/flowmingo/README.md

 	// to the original output file (os.Stdout here). capturedOutput := restore(true)

+	// Print something to stdout again
+	fmt.Println("This will not be captured")

 	// Analyze the captured output
 	fmt.Print("captured: ")
 	for _, chunk := range capturedOutput {